ttuhina/PotBot/README.md

 3. Set up your MySQL database using XAMPP and phpMyAdmin
 4. Configure your database connection in `api.js`
 5. Start the server: `node index.js` and `node api.js`.
-7. Start Apache and MySQL in the XAMPP server.
+7. Start Apache and MySQL in the XAMPP panel.
+8. Install microsoft bot framework sdk from link given below, in references.
+9. Open microsoft bot framework sdk and open the bot by going to the link http://localhost:3978/api/messages.
+10. Test the bot further.

 ## API Endpoints